surajit003/CsvReconciliationTask/readme.md

-# Project Name
+# CSV Reconciliation

-Brief project description.
+A simple reconciliation app to compare csv and find out the differences.

 ## Setup

 ### Requirements

-- Python (version): Specify the Python version used in the project.
+- Python (version): Python 3.10.0
 - PyCharm: IDE used for development.
 - PostgreSQL: Database system used for this project.
 - pre-commit: Tool for managing and maintaining multi-language pre-commit hooks.